BlackJar72/CavernsOfEvil/README.md

 Unfortunately it fell victim to some bad early planning and ignorance of how Unity is designed to be used, leading to some inflexible code at its core.
-After stripping down plans for further development to adding more monsters, a few minore tweaks to mob and ammo placement, and some aesthetic and qaulity of life addition (intro, help, and perhaps options screens), it fell to what seems to be an actual engine or editor/compilation bug the broke animations (apparently removing the animator on death, which is not in the code).
+After stripping down plans for further development to adding more monsters, a few minor tweaks to mob and ammo placement, and some aesthetic and qaulity of life addition (intro, help, and perhaps options screens), it fell to what seems to be an actual engine or editor/compilation bug the broke animations (apparently removing the animator on death, which is not in the code).
 This bug is not resolved by reverting project changes to a previous working state, and so this has been abandoned and the project itself deleted.